egguy/grott-ha-plugin/README.md

 # grott-ha-plugin

 Plugin to interface Home Assistant and grott.
-Allow auto discoververy of the devices
+Allow auto discovery of the devices